liyuan123hust/PFP-GIRNet/README.md

 **PFP-GIRNet: Pseudo-future Perception-driven Gated Intention Residual Network for Multi-vessel Trajectory Prediction**

-PFP-GIRNet is a multi-vessel trajectory prediction framework designed to improve the modeling of vessel interactions and potential maneuvering intentions from historical AIS trajectories.
-The model uses two historical motion features, `dx` and `dy`, as input.
-The positional-encoding channel at index 0 of the raw `v_obs` tensor is excluded, and the model input is constructed using `v_obs[..., 1:3]` with `input_dim=2`.
+This repository provides the official implementation of **PFP-GIRNet: Pseudo-future Perception-driven Gated Intention Residual Network for Multi-vessel Trajectory Prediction**.
+PFP-GIRNet is designed to improve the modeling of vessel interactions and potential maneuvering intentions from historical AIS trajectories.
+In our experiments, we evaluated both basic displacement features and enriched motion representations derived from historical trajectory information, with the latter showing stronger predictive performance.
+The current released version adopts the basic `dx` and `dy` displacement features as model inputs for a lightweight and straightforward implementation.

 ## Abstract